POLICY and GUIDELINES

 The following list is illustrative only.
 Inside information could include:

-(e) a material acquisition or sale of any assets by the Company;
+(b) a possible acquisition or sale of any assets by the Company;

 4.5 Insider trading is prohibited at all times